disclaimer

 The Difference Between Sealing and Expunging Criminal Records

 While record sealing only implies that a criminal or arrest record has been made confidential, expungements completely clear the records from the Wisconsin Circuit Court Access (WCCA) website, along with all references to the defendant.
-Despite being unavailable to all types of arrests and convictions, an expungement is the more sought after option because it offers the defendant a clean slate.
+Despite being unavailable to all types of arrests and convictions, an expungement is the more sought-after option because it offers the defendant a clean slate.

 How to Seal a Criminal Record in Wisconsin